kikosoft/PHP-SGML/README.md

     <ingredient>60ml coconut cream</ingredient>
     <ingredient>wedge of pineapple, to garnish (optional)</ingredient>
   </ingredients>
-  <method>Pulse all the ingredients along with a handful of ice in a blender until smooth.
+  <method duration="5min">Pulse all the ingredients along with a handful of ice in a blender until smooth.
 Pour into a tall glass and garnish as you like.</method>
 </recipe>
 ```